City Guide to Antwerp, Belgium | Must See Attractions

 St. Carolus Borromeus Church

-Fortunately, the main altar’s apse (arch or dome above the altar), many of the sculptures, and Mary’s Chapel were unscathed, and provide a glimpse into the former beauty of the church.
-A unique feature that can be seen inside is the original mechanism that's in working order and used to change paintings above the altar.
-Church hours can be found on the Visit Antwerpen website.
+Fortunately, the main altar’s apse (arch or dome above the altar), many of the sculptures, and Mary’s Chapel were unscathed and provide a glimpse into the former beauty of the church.
+A unique feature that can be seen inside the church is the original mechanism used to change the paintings above the altar.
+Suprisingly, it's still in working order!

 Cathedral of Our Lady Antwerp

 The third church on our itinerary is the Cathedral of Our Lady Antwerp.
 Built on the site of a 10th century chapel, construction started in 1352, but wasn’t completed until 1520.
 Along with a splendid interior, the chapel houses four Rubens’ altarpieces and Rombout’s Last Super stained glass.
 Visiting information can be found on the church’s website.